Sliders and Movable Points

 Getting Started with Sliders

 Any time you have free variables in an expression, the calculator will offer to let you define them with sliders.
-You will see the option to add sliders appear in the expression bar once you finish typing in your equation.
-(Desmos has define e as constant and therefore cannot be used as a slider variable.)
+For example, if you type \(y=mx+b\), you will get a prompt to add sliders for \(m\), \(b\), or all.

 GIF showing y=mx+b using sliders.

 You can also use the same variables in several expressions to plot curves that will change together.
-In this example, the value of c defines two parallel lines that move up and down together.
-In this example, the two lines stay perpendicular to each other for any value of m.
+Click on the image to explore how a single variable \(c\) can be used to make two parallel lines move up and down together.

 Lower, Upper bounds, and step edit window for sliders.
 Screenshot.